Spanning 12 years, PalmSounds is a resource for the Mobile Music World

 It’ll be interesting to see how this is accepted by the wider community, but I’m positive about it, and if anything, I’d like to see a few more apps go down this route.
 For now, take a look a the new app’s description, grab it (it’s free and universal) and tell me what you think of the model.

 n-Track Studio 8, all the detail you could want!

 n-Track Studio 8 turns your iPhone, iPad or iPod touch into a complete recording studio.
 Record and playback a virtually unlimited number of audio and MIDI tracks, mix them during playback and add effects.
 Edit your song and share it with your friends, or join the Songtree community and jam with other artists.

-Record a base track with the built-in mic or an external sound card, add other audio tracks or create a melody using the internal keyboard or the built-in virtual instruments.
+HOW IT WORKS: Record a base track with the built-in mic or an external sound card, add other audio tracks or create a melody using the internal keyboard or the built-in virtual instruments.

 Import a groove or create it using the step sequencer, use the mixer to adjust levels, pan, apply equalization and add effects, save or share the recording directly from your device to your friends

 Stereo and mono audio tracks